prernagoel/News-recommender-system/README.md

 significant user information to perform the recommendation.
 We have used the following two approaches for user-based collaborative filtering:

-• Collaborative filtering based on user similarity score ​ - We created a users vs document rating matrix and use it to find the cosine similarity between different users.
-We estimate the unknown rating by taking weighted average and then recommend 10 articles based on the estimated ratings.
+• Collaborative filtering based on user similarity score

-• ​ Collaborative filtering based on matrix decomposition/SVD ​ - We created the user vs article
+• Collaborative filtering based on matrix decomposition/SVD
-rating matrix and reduced its dimensions using Singular Value Decomposition method.
-The user vs article matrix was then re-calculated to recommend articles based on the estimated ratings.